geosolutions-it/doc-geonode/004_admin_workshop/index.rst

 :ref:`data`
     This module will walk you through the various options available to load data into your GeoNode from GeoServer, on the command-line or programatically.
 You can choose from among these techniques depending on what kind of data you have and how you have your geonode setup.

+:ref:`more_on_security_and_permissions`
+    This tutorial will guide you through the steps that can be done in order to restrict the access on your data uploaded to geonode.

+    First of all it will be shown how a user can be created and what permissions he can have.
+Secondly we will take a closer look on to layers, maps and documents and the different opportunities you have in order to ban certain users from viewing or editing your data.